Yokozuna (wrestler): American Wrestling Association (1989–1990)

+Universal Wrestling Association (1990–1992)

+In February 1990, Anoaʻi began wrestling for the Universal Wrestling Association (UWA) in Mexico as "Great Kokina".
+He initially wrestled primarily in two-out-of-three falls matches.
+In March 1991, he unsuccessfully challenged El Canek for the UWA World Heavyweight Championship.
+In April 1991, Anoaʻi and his cousins Fatu and Samoan Savage (with the trio collectively billed as the "Hawaiian Beasts") defeated Los Villanos for the UWA World Trios Championship.
+Los Villanos regained the titles in a rematch the following month.
+For the remainder of his tenure in the UWA, Anoaʻi continued to wrestle primarily in two-out-of-three falls matches (including teaming with Black Scorpio and Buffalo Allen in a loss to André the Giant, El Canek, and Villano III in May 1992), as well as again unsuccessfully challenging El Canek for the UWA World Heavyweight Championship on several other occasions.
+He made his final appearances with the promotion in August 1992.

 World Wrestling Federation (1992–1998)

 WWF Champion (1992–1994)

 In 1992, Anoaʻi was contacted by Vince McMahon of the World Wrestling Federation (WWF) and offered a roster spot along with The Samoans (Fatu and Samoan Savage).
-On an August 17, 1992, episode of Prime Time Wrestling the Samoans (soon to be the Headshrinkers) made their debut.
+On the August 17 episode of Prime Time Wrestling, the Samoans (soon to be the Headshrinkers) made their debut.
 Commentator Gorilla Monsoon made mention of another, larger Samoan that they would soon be seeing in the WWF.
-Anoa'i would make his initial debut as Kokina in an untelevised match on September 1, 1992, at a WWF Superstars taping in Hershey, Pennsylvania.
-Wrestling as Kokina, he defeated Ron Neal.
-This would be the only time that Anoa'i wrestled under his former gimmick.
-Shortly after he was offered a new gimmick: Yokozuna.
+Anoaʻi made his initial debut as Kokina in an untelevised match on September 1, at a WWF Superstars taping in Hershey, Pennsylvania, defeating Ron Neal.
+This would be the only time that Anoaʻi wrestled under his former gimmick, as shortly after, he was offered a new gimmick: Yokozuna.